-VoIP-based systems and the public switched telephone network (PSTN) are still fundamental components in many enterprises and often include large historical investments into PBXs, gateways and SBCs.
-While the traditional landline may be slipping away, mobile phones are still ubiquitous and VoIP deployments in businesses are still standard.
-Because of this, it’s imperative in some applications for users to be able to dial into an active WebRTC-based session from a phone or have their phone ring when they are invited to join.
+VoIP-based systems and the public switched telephone network (PSTN) are still fundamental components in many enterprises and often include large historical investments into PBXs, gateways, SBCs.
+While the traditional landline may be slipping away, mobile phones are still ubiquitous, and VoIP deployments in businesses are still standard.
+Because of this, it’s imperative for some applications for users to be able to dial into an active WebRTC-based session from a phone or have their phone ring when they are invited to join.

-To do this, you need a gateway or switch that can speak the protocol used by VoIP phones everywhere—the Session Initiation Protocol, or SIP.
+To do this, you need a gateway or switch that can speak the protocol used by VoIP phones everywhere - the Session Initiation Protocol, or SIP for short.
 Open source products like Asterisk and FreeSWITCH, which support WebRTC, can be helpful for small-scale deployments.
 Leveraging a flexible WebRTC stack such as LiveSwitch Server or Cloud is crucial for the creation of a seamless user experience when integrating such systems.

 Launching a WebRTC Project

 Before you can fully explore your options, you need to have a good understanding of your session requirements.
 Particularly, what is the maximum number of users that need to be connected in a session at any given time, and what are the capabilities of the network and devices you expect them to connect from?
-If you only need to connect two or three people in a video conference and the users are all expected to have powerful devices on high-speed and uncongested networks, then a media server may not be required.
-If you need to connect 4 or more participants or if you will be connecting participants in remote areas with older laptops or smartphones, then a media server is necessary.
-Note that session needs often change over time, so consider carefully whether you might need to host larger sessions in the future.
+If you only need to connect two or three people in a video conference and the users are all expected to have powerful devices on high-speed uncongested networks then a Media Server may not be required for the success of your application.
+If you need to connect 4 or more participants or if you will be connecting participants in remote areas with older laptops or smartphones, then a Media Server is necessary.
+It is important to note that session needs often change over time, so consider carefully whether you might need to host larger sessions in the future.

 Do you want to host your application in the cloud or on-premises?

-Media servers can also be hosted on-premise.
-This is a great option for organizations seeking maximum control over their data.
+Media Servers can also be hosted on-premise.
+This is a great option for organizations that are seeking maximum control over their data.
 On-premise solutions often appeal to those in risk-averse industries like governments, financial institutions or healthcare.

-It is important to note “on-premise” can be a bit of a misnomer.
-While some media servers are physically hosted on your own premises, others could be hosted in a private cloud controlled by your operations team.
+It is important to note that “on-premise” can be a bit of a misnomer.
+While some Media Servers are physically hosted on your own premises, others could be hosted in a private cloud controlled by your operations team.
 The difference is your organization has the ability to choose your own cloud infrastructure provider based on your own unique specifications and risk tolerance.
 LiveSwitch’s Server SDK is completely compatible with all cloud infrastructure providers including AWS, Azure, Oracle, Digital Ocean and more.
 In some instances, this could be a more cost-effective option as you are dealing with the cloud provider directly, rather than through a third party.
-However, owning, operating and maintaining your own media server on-site also has costs that may or may not work with your business model.
+However, owning, operating and maintaining your own Media Server on-site also implies costs that may or may not work with your business model.

 What type of WebRTC-enabled video conferencing will best match your needs and the expertise you have in-house?

-There is a wide spectrum of options out there for creating a video conferencing system: from creating it from scratch using open-source, to ready-made platforms and everything in between.
-Below we will go through the five most common types of services.
+There is a wide spectrum of options out there for creating a video conferencing system; from creating it from scratch using open-source, to ready-made platforms and everything in between.
+Below we will go through the 5 most common types of services.